NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 Benefit from the flexible working hours and work from anywhere in the world.
 We are looking for Volunteers who can help us in the following areas

-1. Raise funds for the Project - Example : Create Kickstarter campaign and seek donations
+1. Raise funds for the Project - Example : Create Kickstarter campaign and raise donations
 2. Content Creators
    - Create Images and Video for publicity purposes
    - Write articles to create publicity
-3. Growth Hackerrs - help us grow the platform
+3. Growth Hackers - help us grow the platform
 4. Distribution Experts / Digital Marketing Experts / Social Media Experts
 5. Developers - Android, Web, PostgreSQL, Java
 6. Any other way you want to help – Suggestions and Ideas are Welcome !